 – The year’s first major, the Masters, has been postponed from April 9-12 to “some later date”.

-– The Players Championship in Florida was cancelled after the first round.
+– The Players Championship in Florida was canceled after the first round.
 The next three PGA events have also been scrapped.

-– The Honda LPGA Thailand event and the HSBC Women’s World Championship in Singapore were cancelled.
+– The Honda LPGA Thailand event and the HSBC Women’s World Championship in Singapore were canceled.

 – The Indian Open, the Maybank Championship in Kuala Lumpur and the China Open have all been postponed.